 Caramel Apple Cider Vodka Punch

-December: It's time to celebrate and cheer with a special drink that I am calling Caramel Apple Cider Vodka Punch.
-This punch is a sweet, fruity, festive and alcoholic beverage to celebrate the holidays; Hanukah or Christmas season.
+It's time to celebrate and cheer with a special drink that I am calling Caramel Apple Cider Vodka Punch.
+This punch is a sweet, fruity, festive and alcoholic beverage to celebrate the holidays; Hanukkah or Christmas season.
 Caramel Apple Cider Vodka Punch has Salted Caramel Sauce and is easy to prepare and can be made ahead a time.
 This drink recipe is perfect for your upcoming holiday party.

-- 1-1/2 cups Vodka
+- 1-1/2 cups vodka

 - 4 cups apple cider